mikedilger/gossip/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

+## Follow me on Nostr

+My public key is ee11a5dff40c19a555f41fe42b48f00e618c91225622ae37b6c2bb67b76c4e49

+You can also my NIP-05/NIP-35 address of `mike@mikedilger.com` which will also hook you up with the relays I post to.

+Note: I will rollover my public key once gossip is my daily driver.

+## Tips

+You can tip me at my Bitcoin Lighting address (lud16): lnurl1dp68gurn8ghj7ampd3kx2ar0veekzar0wd5xjtnrdakj7tnhv4kxctttdehhwm30d3h82unvwqhkgetrv4h8gcn4dccnxv563ep

+You can also do that with the [Damus](https://damus.io) iOS nostr app (not yet available in gossip).